dotnet/docs/docs/csharp/programming-guide/classes-and-structs/instance-constructors.md

  [!code-csharp[csProgGuideObjects#76](../../../csharp/programming-guide/classes-and-structs/codesnippet/CSharp/instance-constructors_2.cs)]

- This allows `CoOrd` objects to be created with default or specific initial values, like this:
+ This allows `Coord` objects to be created with default or specific initial values, like this:

  [!code-csharp[csProgGuideObjects#77](../../../csharp/programming-guide/classes-and-structs/codesnippet/CSharp/instance-constructors_3.cs)]